-POP-UP SHOPS Building Vibrant Streets pop-upshops.ca What is a pop-What do pop-up How do they work? shops do? up shop?
-Retailers and property Pop-up shops are Provide opportunities owners reach an temporary retail stores to retailers while agreement to use that maximize vacant bringing new energy to available space on a the commercial area short- term basis commercial space Benefits of Pop-up Shops Pop-up Tenants Property Owners Attract a different Test your rental market business plan Generate revenue and keep Add to vibrancy Minimize risk your space active between of the other opportunities neighbourhood Turn your retail vision into reality Showcase your shop to prospective Keep costs low renters As an Economic Development Tool FOR LEASE OPPORTUNITY!
+How do they work?

+Retailers and property owners reach an agreement to use available space on a short- term basis

+Benefits of Pop-up Shops

+Pop-up Tenants Property Owners Attract a different Test your rental market business plan Generate revenue and keep Add to vibrancy Minimize risk your space active between of the other opportunities neighbourhood Turn your retail vision into reality Showcase your shop to prospective Keep costs low renters As an Economic Development Tool FOR LEASE OPPORTUNITY!
 Open to New Ideas?
 Persistant Vacancies?
-Pop-up Shops Invest in the Is your area Energize your neighbourhood to plagued by high commercial area bring new energy to commercial with innovative your commercial vacancy rates? solutions strip
+Pop-up Shops Invest in the Is your area Energize your neighbourhood to bring new energy to your commercial strip plaqued by high commercial vacancy rates?